I Lost Money in a Crypto Scam. Will I Be Taxed?

 IRS Crypto Scams

-The IRS is pretty clear on their stance on crypto capital losses.
+The IRS is pretty clear on its stance on crypto capital losses.
 They state that theft losses of crypto cannot be claimed as a capital loss.

 HMRC Crypto Scams